Kingsman: The Secret Service: Development

-The project originated when Mark Millar and Matthew Vaughn were at a bar discussing spy movies, lamenting that the genre had become too serious over the years and deciding to do "a fun one."
-To have the time to make the film, Vaughn had to opt out of directing X-Men: Days of Future Past, which he called "a really tough decision".
+Development on Kingsman: The Secret Service initially began in January 2012, when Mark Millar and Matthew Vaughn discussed the overly serious nature of modern spy films, and their desire to do "a fun [film]."
+Vaughn opted out of directing X-Men: Days of Future Past (2014) to focus on Kingsman: The Secret Service, which he later called "a really tough decision".
 He reasoned that if he did not do it, "somebody else ... [would] wake up and do a fun spy movie.
 Then I would have written a bloody screenplay that no one would want to make."

-After studying the ends of old Bond movies, Vaughn found many innuendos that "always come from the men".
-This inspired him to include a scene at the end where Princess Tilde has anal sex with Eggsy for saving her.
-The scenes caused Vaughn to be accused of misogyny.
-An alternative version with the scene and an earlier reference to it removed was prepared.
+In writing Kingsman: The Secret Service, Vaughn watched several James Bond films, and assessed that each film contained sexual innuendos that "always come from the men".
+This inspired him to write a scene in Kingsman: The Secret Service where Princess Tilde, a female character, explicitly requests for anal sex.
+The scene was criticized upon release, with some publications accusing Vaughn of misogyny.
+During filming, an alternate version of the film was cut, which removed the scene and other references to it.

 Casting

-Colin Firth joined the cast to lead the film on 29 April 2013.
-It was initially reported in 2013 that Leonardo DiCaprio was in talks to play a villain, although Vaughn himself later denied that he was ever considered, stating that he came as close to playing the role "as I am to becoming the Pope."
-Instead the role of the villain went to Samuel L. Jackson.
-Jackson took the role in part because of a career-long dream to be in a James Bond movie.
-As he felt that this was unlikely to come true, he took on the role, stating "I felt like this was an opportunity to play a really great Bond villain."
+Colin Firth joined the cast on 29 April 2013.
+It was initially reported that Leonardo DiCaprio was in talks to play the film's villain, which was denied by Vaughn.
+Samuel L. Jackson was later hired to portray the film's villain, who took the role in-part because of a career-long aspiration to appear in a James Bond film.
+Reasoning that an appearance in a Bond film was unlikely, he took on the role as "an opportunity to play a really great Bond villain."
 Jackson's character has a notable lisp, which was partially inspired by the stutter he had during his childhood.
-In September 2013, Vaughn cast Sophie Cookson for the female lead, preferring a newcomer over more obvious candidates like Emma Watson and Bella Heathcote.
-Mark Hamill was cast as Professor James Arnold, a character named after the comic book's antagonist but whose role in the narrative replaces what in the comic book was a fictionalised version of Hamill himself.
+In September 2013, Vaughn cast Sophie Cookson for the female lead, preferring a then less-established actor, and reportedly selected her over Emma Watson and Bella Heathcote.
+Mark Hamill was cast as Professor James Arnold, who is the primary antagonist in the comic book series; his character was changed in the film.